supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-01.md

     >**Note**: Please minimize the **Server Manager** window

 1. Copy and paste  the following command into **PowerShell ISE** and execute it.
 This will create the **Windows Failover Cluster** and add all the SQL VMs as nodes in the cluster.
-It will also assign a static IP address of **10.0.2.99** to the new cluster named **AOGCLUSTER**.
+It will also assign a static IP address of **10.0.2.99** to the new **AOGCLUSTER** cluster.

      ```PowerShell
      New-Cluster -Name AOGCLUSTER -Node SQLVM1, SQLVM2 -StaticAddress 10.0.2.99